Breaking the Curse of Dimensionality with Convex Neural Networks: Learning from continuously infinitely many basis functions

 \subsection{Variation norm}

-We consider an arbitrary measurable input space $\mathcal{X}$ (this will be $\rb^d$ from \mysec{neural}), with a set of \emph{basis functions} (a.k.a.~\emph{neurons} or \emph{units}) $\varphi_v : \mathcal{X} \to \rb$, which are parameterized by $v \in \V$, where $\V$ is a compact topological space (typically a sphere for a certain norm on $\rb^d$ starting from \mysec{neural}).
+We consider an arbitrary measurable input space $\mathcal{X}$ (this will a sphere in $\rb^{d+1}$ starting from \mysec{neural}), with a set of \emph{basis functions} (a.k.a.~\emph{neurons} or \emph{units}) $\varphi_v : \mathcal{X} \to \rb$, which are parameterized by $v \in \V$, where $\V$ is a compact topological space (typically a sphere for a certain norm on $\rb^d$ starting from \mysec{neural}).
 We assume that for any given $x \in \X$, the functions $v \mapsto \varphi_v(x)$ are continuous.
+These functions will be the hidden neurons in a single-hidden-layer neural network, and thus $\V$ will be $(d+1)$-dimensional for inputs of dimension $d$ (to represent any affine function).
+Throughout \mysec{general}, these features will be left unspecified as most of the tools apply more generally.

 In order to define our space of functions from $\mathcal{X} \to \rb$, we need real-valued Radon measures, which are continuous linear forms on the space of continuous functions from $\mathcal{V}$ to $\rb$, equipped with the uniform norm~\citep{rudin1987real,evans1991measure}.
 For a continuous function $g: \mathcal{V} \to \rb$ and a Radon measure $\mu$, we will use the standard notation $\int_{\V} g(v) d \mu(v)$ to denote the action of the measure $\mu$ on the continuous function $g$.
-The norm of $\mu$ is usually referred to as its \emph{total variation}, and we denote it as $|\mu|( \V)$, and is equal to the supremum of $\int_{\V} g(v) d \mu(v)$ over all continuous functions with values in $[-1,1]$.
+The norm of $\mu$ is usually referred to as its \emph{total variation} (such finite total variation corresponds to having a continuous linear form on the space of continuous functions), and we denote it as $|\mu|( \V)$, and is equal to the supremum of $\int_{\V} g(v) d \mu(v)$ over all continuous functions with values in $[-1,1]$.
 As seen below, when $\mu$ has a density with respect to a probability measure, this is the $L_1$-norm of the density.

 We consider the space $\F_1$ of functions $ f $ that can be written as